Twelve hours with paramedics on the Covid front-line

 Video

-Paramedics like Tina Brennan are often the first point of contact for patients who have become seriously ill with coronavirus.
+Paramedics are often the first point of contact for patients who have coronavirus, making their jobs more dangerous.

-The pandemic has made her job more dangerous in recent months.
-She's currently living in a hotel to keep her family safe.

-The BBC's Emma Vardy spent a 12-hour shift with her in Northern Ireland.

 -